Sumanth0418/Road-Accident-Analysis-project/README.md

 2.Primary KPIs - Total Casualties by Accident Severity:

- -Visualize the distribution of casualties based on accident severity for the current year.
+ - Visualize the distribution of casualties based on accident severity for the current year.
- -Compare the YOY growth for each severity level.
+ - Compare the YOY growth for each severity level.

 3.Secondary KPIs - Total Casualties by Vehicle Type: